tidepool-org/tidepool-org.github.io/_docs/data-model/v1/device-meta.md

 A time change concerns the local time displayed on a device.
 The date and time displayed on the device just before the change is made is stored in the `from` field of the `change` attribute object, and the date and time resulting from the change is stored in the `to` field.
 Both date and time objects are formatted as ISO8601 dates without any offset from UTC specified - i.e., `YYYY-MM-DDThh:mm:ss`.

 The `change` object may also optionally contain the name of the timezone that is to be understood as applying to all times at and after the device time in the `to` field.
-A `reason` code may also be applied to explain why a change to the device's date and time settings was necessary.
+One or several `reasons` codes may also be applied as an array to explain why a change to the device's date and time settings was necessary.
 Possible values at present are:

 - `from_daylight_savings` (fall back)
 - `to_daylight_savings` (spring forward)
 - `travel`
 - `correction` for corrections to device clock "drift" or larger corrections (such as realizing a device was set to 7 a.m. instead of 7 p.m., etc.)
 - `other`

+`reasons` is an array because it is quite conceivable that more than one code will apply to a singular date and time change - for example, an adjustment for clock "drift" may often co-occur with a switch to or from daylight savings time.

 ### Storage/Output Format